What is Drag-Along Rights?

 3. Minority of Stakeholders

 The minority stakeholders are the ones who carry residual claims or ownership of the shares of the business.
-There may be one or more minority stakeholders, and the total ownership normally fall below the fifty percent ownership of shares.
+There may be one or more minority stakeholders, and the total ownership normally falls below the fifty percent ownership of shares.

 4. Offer Price